-It is based largely off the same rides & attractions featured in Disneyland and Disney World in the United States and features the same Cinderella castle design as in Magic Kingdom.
+It is based largely on the same rides & attractions featured in Disneyland and Disney World in the United States and features the same Cinderella castle design as in Magic Kingdom.

-Tokyo DisneySea theme is nautical exploration and has seven ports of call: \Mediterranean Harbor, American Waterfront, Lost River Delta, Port Discovery, Mermaid Lagoon, Arabian Coast, and Mysterious Island.
+Tokyo DisneySea theme is a nautical exploration and has seven ports of call: Mediterranean Harbor, American Waterfront, Lost River Delta, Port Discovery, Mermaid Lagoon, Arabian Coast, and Mysterious Island.